udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 #### Tasks to complete

--   Create an environment that developers can use to provision and access virtual machines.
+-   Create an environment that developers can use to provision and access virtual machines

 #### Exit criteria

--   The environment should only allow virtual machines to deploy to the ECommerceDev subnet.
+-   The environment should only allow virtual machines to deploy to the ECommerceDev subnet

 -   Virtual machines should not be allowed to be deployed on any subnet other than ECommerceDev

--   The only virtual machines that can be provisioned are Standard\_DS2.
+-   The only virtual machines that can be provisioned are Standard\_DS2

--   Each user of the environment should only be able to deploy one VM.
+-   Each user of the environment should only be able to deploy one VM

--   The BU-Electronics-Admin group should be allowed to grant access to the environment to other users.
+-   The BU-Electronics-Admin group should be allowed to grant access to the environment to other users

 ### Task 4: Test access to the DevTest labs environment

-In this task, you will use the ElectronicsAdmin user account to grant access to the developer environment and then validate as a user whether access was successfully granted.
+In this task, you will use the ElectronicsAdmin user account to grant access to the developer environment, and then validate as a user whether access was successfully granted.

 #### Tasks to complete

--   Login as the ElectronicsAdmin user and grant access to the environment to the ElectronicsUser user.
+-   Login as the ElectronicsAdmin user and grant access to the environment to the ElectronicsUser user

--   Login as the ElectronicsUser user and provision a virtual machine that has Azure PowerShell and Fiddler 4 installed at provision time.
+-   Login as the ElectronicsUser user and provision a virtual machine that has Azure PowerShell and Fiddler 4 installed at provision time

 #### Exit criteria

--   The ElectronicsUser account should only be allowed to use the environment you assigned permissions to (nothing further).
+-   The ElectronicsUser account should only be allowed to use the environment you assigned permissions to (nothing further)

--   The exit criteria put in place in task 4 should apply to this user.
+-   The exit criteria put in place in Task 4 should apply to this user

 ### Task 5: Finish configure secure connectivity

-In this task, you will configure certificates for the VPN gateway and for the end users and complete configuration of the VPN gateway.
+In this task, you will configure certificates for the VPN gateway and the end users, and complete configuration of the VPN gateway.
 You will then configure and test access to the development environment.

 #### Tasks to complete

--   Complete the configuration of the secure VPN solution.
+-   Complete the configuration of the secure VPN solution

--   Provision a certificate that can be used to authenticate a client to the VPN solution.
+-   Provision a certificate that can be used to authenticate a client to the VPN solution

--   Connect to the virtual network using the VPN solution.
+-   Connect to the virtual network using the VPN solution

--   Sign in to the Azure Management Portal using the ElectronicsUser user and connect to the previously created virtual machine using its private IP address.
+-   Sign in to the Azure Management Portal using the ElectronicsUser user and connect to the previously created virtual machine using its private IP address

 #### Exit criteria

--   The ElectronicsUser user should be able to login to the portal, find his or her virtual machine, click **Connect** and successfully connect to its private IP address (no public IPs allowed).
+-   The ElectronicsUser user should be able to login to the portal, find his or her virtual machine, select **Connect** and successfully connect to its private IP address (no public IPs allowed)

 ## After the hands-on lab